tldoan/tldoan.github.io/_pages/about.md

 I earned my Ph.D. from McGill University where I delved into cutting-edge topics such as Generative Adversarial Networks (GANs), with a specific focus on addressing mode collapse problems.
 In tandem, I explored the realm of deep reinforcement learning, where I tackled exploration challenges by implementing innovative multimodal policies.

-I am open to research collaborations with students interested in multimodal GenAI evaluation or related areas.
-Feel free to reach out with a <u>brief outline of your project idea</u>.

 Research Interests
 ======